 MODULE 5 - Design for Virtual Production

-A look at colour science and tutorials on lighting in-engine, followed by individual and group multi- user shared design practical exercises
+A look at colour science and tutorials on lighting in-engine, followed by a group multi- user shared design practical exercise.

 MODULE 6 - Practical LED Stage Workshop

 Group exercise putting the learned knowledge and experience into practice, including hands-on setting up and colour matching digital and physical assets, on-set modifications to lighting and placement of props, identifying and rectifying common artefacts and issues.

 Location & Schedule: